 Archaeologists believe modern day Spring Valley was occupied as long ago as 5,500 BCE, if you can believe it.
 The large rock outcrop near the center of the valley, known to many as George Washington Rock, may have also been used as a lookout for these early inhabitants.

 While you’re in the area you may notice natural features here that were so valuable to early pioneers: the abundance of water.
 The agricultural industry here continues to be a key driver in the local economy, and people living in the area and using this resource took it step further in 1965 when the Eagle Valley Dam was constructed.
 The Dam served local agricultural purposes, but also helped put the region on the map—recreationally speaking—when Spring Valley State Park was dedicated in 1969.

-Situated at the upper end of Meadow Valley Wash, the water system makes is way through the Muddy River near Moapa in Clark County, eventually depositing into Lake Mead near Overton, Nevada.
-Although technically part of the Colorado River’s watershed, the park and its surrounding areas is an example of the Great Basin climate.
+Situated on the upper end of Meadow Valley Wash, this water system makes its way through nearby Echo Canyon State Park, onto further south through the Muddy River near Moapa, eventually depositing into Lake Mead.
+Although technically part of the Colorado River’s watershed, Spring Valley State Park and the surrounding area is an example of the Great Basin climate.